hashicorp/design-system/website/docs/components/form/form-primitives/partials/code/how-to-use.md

 </Hds::Form::Field>
 ```

-Depending on the context/need, one may want to pass just the label, or the label _and_ the helper text, while the error message is likely conditional to the validation of the input provided by the user.

-Note also how the arguments `id` and `ariaDescribedBy`, automatically generated by the component, are passed back to the control.

-**Important:** in this case the layout/styling of the content inside the "control" container is left to the consumer.

 ### Form::Fieldset
+!!!
+Warning

-Note: it's very unlikely that you will ever need to use this component direcly (it's mainly intended to be used inside the "form" controls).
-If for any reasons you need to use it in your codebase, please contact the HDS team so they can provide support and guidance.
-Below we provide in any case an example of how it can be used, but there are many more possible variants to it.
+It's unlikely that you'll need to use this component direcly.
+If you need to use it in your codebase, please contact the design systems team so we can provide support and guidance.
+!!!

-The more general invocation for this component sees a set of contextual components passed to it, one or more fields (in this case radio buttons within a label), a `@layout` argument:
+A basic invocation includes a set of contextual components, one or more fields (in this case radio buttons within a label), and a `@layout` argument.
+Depending on the context, you may want to pass just the legend, just the helper text, both or none, while the error message is likely conditional to the validation of the inputs provided by the user.

+The layout of the content inside the "control" container is the responsibility of the product team.

 ```handlebars
 <Hds::Form::Fieldset @layout="horizontal" @isRequired={{true}} as |F|>